Arango boots LAFC into Western final in 3-2 win over Galaxy - WHIZ News

+“An exciting match and a little advertisement for MLS.
+Lots of goals, exciting football, passion, two teams giving everything they have,” LAFC coach Steve Cherundolo said.
+“It took our very best to beat them.
+Our performance and aggression in the second half gave us the edge.”

 Kellyn Acosta directed a corner kick toward the middle of the box.
-Denis Bouanga, who scored twice, fired a shot that Galaxy goalkeeper Jonathan Bond saved, but Arango was there for the rebound and scored in the 93rd minute.
+Denis Bouanga, who scored twice, fired a shot that Galaxy goalkeeper Jonathan Bond saved, but Arango was there to pounce on the loose ball and scored in the 93rd minute.

+“We had that belief we could put the ball in the box and create something out of nothing,” Acosta said of the corner kick.
+“I knew if I could put it in the area, one of the guys would score the goal.”

+It was Arango’s fourth goal in five career matches against the Galaxy and third this season.

 LAFC, which captured the league’s Supporter’s Shield as the top team during the regular season, will host the winner of Austin FC and FC Dallas on Oct.
 30 for the right to advance to MLS Cup on Nov.
 5.